How Do Group Hotel Rates Work?

 Resale clause

-Savvy group hotel booking professionals like to add a resale clause to their contract.
+Savvy hotel booking professionals like to add a resale clause to their contract.
 A resale clause indicates that you’re not responsible for rooms you originally reserved but did not ultimately occupy — only if the hotel is able to find other guests for those rooms.
 With the resale clause, you will also want to agree to the room rate you will pay if your rooms go unoccupied.
 The two primary rate options are the “first resold rate” (the higher rate assigned to a room the day the contract is signed) or the “last resold rate” (the last-minute rate hotels often offer to fill the rooms).

 Many hotel companies will not sign contracts with a resale clause in it, so you must ensure that you have a good understanding of your room and space needs.
 The hotel team can help you if you’re not sure, but resale clauses usually end up in court in the case of dispute — so hotels want to avoid adding them into contracts.